ethereum/portal-network-specs/state-network.md

 The `StateWitness.key` denotes the path to the trie node that is proven by the `StateWitness.proof`.
 The same applies to `StorageWitness.key` and `StorageWitness.proof`.

+The `StorageWitness.state_proof` MUST be for a leaf node in the account trie.
+The `StorageWitness.proof` must be anchored to the contract state root denoted by the account from the `StorageWitness.state_proof`.

-The `MTPWitness` is subject to the following validity requirements.
+All `Witness` objects are subject to the following validity requirements.

 - The nodes in a `Witness` MUST be lexically ordered by their path in the trie.
 - A `Witness` may not contain any superfluous nodes that are not needed for proving.